top of page

 Charitable Organizations

-A good number of entrepreneurs today are venturing into the social entrepreneurship space with the intent of carrying out charitable, non-profit activities.
-The purposes of such entrepreneurs are not the usual ones – i.e., to run a successful business, garner investments, and make a killing in profits and exits.
-They choose sectors such as education, health, poverty relief, sanitation, drinking water, besides others to make a positive impact on society.
-In India, such activities can be legally organized in three forms – trust, society, and section-8-companies.
+Many entrepreneurs today are venturing into the social entrepreneurship space with the intent of carrying out charitable, non-profit activities.
+The purposes of such entrepreneurs are not the usual ones—i.e., to run a successful business, garner investments, and make a killing in profits and exits.
+They choose sectors such as education, health, poverty relief, sanitation, and drinking water, among others, to make a positive impact on society.
+In India, such activities can be legally organized in trust, society, and section 8 companies.

 A society is suitable if you want an elected body to manage the organization.
 Society members are not bound indefinitely and can easily exit if desired.
 Among the three options (trust, society, and Section 8 company), winding up a society is the simplest process.

-A trust is an association of persons where certain custodians (trustees) are made in charge of the activities and the property of the trust.
-The beneficiaries are the public at large (say, children who benefit from the educational activities of the trust).
-Trusts are very common vehicles for charitable activities and the regulator for trusts as well as societies is the Charities Commissioner in the jurisdictional State.
+A trust is an association of persons where certain custodians (trustees) are in charge of its activities and property.
+The beneficiaries are the public at large (say, children who benefit from the trust's educational activities).
+Trusts are very common vehicles for charitable activities, and the regulator for trusts and societies is the Charities Commissioner in the jurisdictional State.

-A charitable company (i.e., a company incorporated under section 8 of the Companies Act) has all the characteristics of a limited company as explained above.
-However, a charitable company cannot declare dividend to its members and even in the case of a liquidation or winding up of the company, the shareholders cannot benefit from the property and assets of the trust.
+A charitable company (i.e., a company incorporated under section 8 of the Companies Act) has all the characteristics of a limited company, as explained above.
+However, a charitable company cannot declare dividends to its members, and even in the case of a liquidation or winding up of the company, the shareholders cannot benefit from the property and assets of the trust.
 Its profits are to be utilized only for the promotion of its charitable objects.

-Charitable organizations primarily would rely on the donations, grants, and gifts obtained from the public, government, private organizations (e.g., for CSR activities) and philanthropic individuals.
-However, such organizations can also carry out commercial activities with the condition being that the profits or surplus from such activities has to be ploughed back and used for charitable purposes.
+Charitable organizations primarily rely on donations, grants, and gifts obtained from the public, government, private organizations (e.g., for CSR activities), and philanthropic individuals.
+However, such organizations can also carry out commercial activities, with the condition that the profits or surplus from such activities have to be ploughed back and used for charitable purposes.
 These organizations are granted tax exemptions and benefits, subject to certain statutory compliances and filings to be made periodically.

 Conclusion

-For those who opt for the rigor and compliance that come with a company structure, the benefits of limited liability, separation of ownership from management, and the ability to raise funds through share issuance far outweigh the complexities.
-However, for those in pursuit of a blend between partnership and limited liability, Limited Liability Partnerships (LLPs) offer a compelling alternative, offering protection while reducing formalities.
+For those who opt for the rigour and compliance that come with a company structure, the benefits of limited liability, separation of ownership from management, and the ability to raise funds through share issuance far outweigh the complexities.
+However, for those pursuing a blend between partnership and limited liability, Limited Liability Partnerships (LLPs) offer a compelling alternative, offering protection while reducing formalities.

 In the realm of social entrepreneurship and non-profit activities, understanding the distinctions between trusts, societies, and Section 8 companies becomes crucial.
 These entities play a vital role in driving positive change and making a meaningful impact on society while adhering to specific legal frameworks.
 The choice between them hinges on factors such as governance, ease of dissolution, and utilization of resources.
-Whichever structure a startup selects, it is imperative to recognize that these legal frameworks are more than just paperwork; they serve as the foundation upon which the startup's future endeavours and impact are built.
+Whichever structure a startup selects, it is imperative to recognize that these legal frameworks are more than just paperwork; they serve as the foundation for the startup's future endeavours and impact.

 Authored by Shivam Mishra, Advocate at Metalegal Advocates.
 The views are personal and do not constitute legal opinion.